 Going to a local bar on a Friday or Saturday night to blow off some steam, celebrate a big promotion, or enjoy a night on the town with friends is everyone’s right.
-Of course, in order to avoid a DUI, you’ll have to consider your options: 1) keep it to two drinks, 2) choose a designated driver, 3) call a cab or Uber, or 4) walk home.
+Of course, to avoid a DUI, you’ll have to consider your options: 1) keep it to two drinks, 2) choose a designated driver, 3) call a cab or Uber, or 4) walk home.

 For those contemplating driving to a bar, the presence of cops can be a cause for concern, and understandably so.
-There are instances where police officers wait outside bars or venues that serve alcohol in order to target intoxicated drivers.
+There are instances where police officers wait outside bars or venues that serve alcohol to target intoxicated drivers.
 Is this legal and does it amount to entrapment?
 We discuss more in our blog below.

 Can Cops Wait Outside of Bars?